richmahn/en_tn/hos/front/intro.md

 #### Who wrote the Book of Hosea? ####

-Hosea, son of Beeri, transmitted the messages in the book from God.
-Hosea prophesied at the same time as Amos, Isaiah, and Micah.
-They followed the earlier prophets Obadiah, Joel, and Jonah.
-Hosea lived in the northern kingdom, probably in the city of Samaria.
-In Hosea 7:5, he refers to the king of the northern kingdom as "our king."
-The name Hosea means "salvation."
-(See: [[rc://en/tw/dict/bible/kt/salvation]])
+This book contains the prophecies of Hosea, son of Beeri.
+It is uncertain whether Hosea wrote the book himself.
+It was probably written after Samaria, the capital of the norther kingdom, was destroyed in 721 B.C.

 ## Part 2: Important Religious and Cultural Concepts ##

 #### Why did God command Hosea to marry a prostitute? ####

-Hosea's marriage to the prostitute Gomer is a type of metaphor for the kingdom of Israel's relationship to Yahweh.
-Israel was unfaithful to Yahweh and broke the covenant with him, as a woman who is unfaithful to her husband breaks her marriage agreement with him.
+Hosea's marriage to the prostitute Gomer is a type of metaphor that represents the kingdom of Israel's relationship to Yahweh.
+Israel was unfaithful to Yahweh and broke the covenant with him.
+This is compared with a woman who is unfaithful to her husband and  breaks her marriage agreement with him.
 (See: [[rc://en/ta/man/translate/figs-metaphor]], [[rc://en/tw/dict/bible/kt/unfaithful]] and [[rc://en/tw/dict/bible/kt/covenant]])

 #### What is a lawsuit? ####

 Many cultures have a process for resolving disputes through the use of courts.
 These legal disputes are called lawsuits.
-The Book of Hosea contains a number of legal terms, because it pictures Yahweh's accusations against Israel as if a husband were accusing his wife of being unfaithful to him.
+The Book of Hosea contains a number of legal terms.
+This is because Yahweh's accusations against Israel is spoken of as if he were a husband accusing his wife in court of being unfaithful to him.
 Part of the book follows the form of a lawsuit.
 There is a problem that is identified (4:1), someone is accused (4:4), someone is found guilty (4:15), and punishment follows (5:1).

-#### What was the religious environment in the kingdom of Israel? ####
+#### Who did the people of the kingdom of Israel worship? ####

-While Israel was supposed to worship Yahweh alone, they combined the worship of Yahweh with the worship of the Canaanite gods, including the idol named Baal.
+While Israel was supposed to worship Yahweh alone, they combined the worship of Yahweh with the worship of the Canaanite gods.
+The name of one of the false gods they worshiped was Baal.
 This was a major cause of God's judgment upon the kingdom of Israel.
 (See: [[rc://en/tw/dict/bible/kt/falsegod]] and [[rc://en/tw/dict/bible/kt/judge]])

 ## Part 3: Important Translation Issues ##